Writing at the intersection of language, bodies, and digital culture

 Eric Schmaltz is a Toronto-based artist and writer who works with language in a variety of forms and media including print, sound performance, and video.
-His work has been published and exhibited in Canada, the United States, and Europe.
-More at ericschmaltz.com.
+His work has been published and exhibited in Canada, the United States, and U.K. See more at ericschmaltz.com.

 “Surfaces reminds us that the page is a 3D object, each page the enactment of Duchamp’s infrathin.
 The language skims and streaks across the thinnest of sheens, a glistening moment, an uncanny reminder of what language could be, if only we let it.” — Derek Beaulieu